Blinken looks to bolster West African security partnerships after setbacks

 When US President Joe Biden hosted African leaders at the US-Africa Leaders Summit in 2022, he said he would visit the continent in 2023.

-But the visit never came, and criticism of what many consider a flippant engagement with the continent has continued.
+But the visit never came, and criticism of what some consider a flippant engagement with the continent has continued.

 Blinken has visited sub-Saharan Africa four times since Biden’s administration came to power, but experts believe it cannot erase the disappointment of Biden’s unfulfilled promise to African leaders.